Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: The limitation of directly aggregating node representations

 \subsection{GAE \textbf{cannot} learn structural link representations}

 Suppose GAE is equipped with a node-most-expressive GNN which outputs structural node representations.
 Then the question becomes: does the aggregation of structural node representations of $i$ and $j$ result in a structural \textit{link} representation of $(i,j)$?
 The answer is no, as shown in previous works~\citep{Srinivasan2020On,Zhang2020Inductive}.
 We have also illustrated it in the introduction: In Figure~\ref{node_iso}, we have two isomorphic nodes $v_2$ and $v_3$, thus $v_2$ and $v_3$ will have the same structural node representation.
-By aggregating structural node representations, GAE will assign $(v_1,v_2)$ and $(v_1,v_3)$ the same link representation thus predicting them the same.
+By aggregating structural node representations, GAE will give $(v_1,v_2)$ and $(v_1,v_3)$ the same link representation.
 However, $(v_1,v_2)$ and $(v_1,v_3)$ are not isomorphic in the graph.
 This indicates: